Jesse Arseneault, PhD

 South Asian Literature

 Arseneault, Jesse.
 Africa’s Animalities: Concern for the Non/Human in Postcolonial Lifeworlds.
 Under contract with McGill-Queens University Press.

 de Morais, Fernando Luís, Claudia Maria Ceneviva Nigro, Jesse Arseneault.
 “Imaginando o Futuro Para Existências Quare,” (forthcoming).

 Arseneault, Jesse.
 "The Imaginative Possibilities of Insect Form" (in progress).

 Arseneault, Jesse, and Rosemary Collard.
 “The Resilience of the Pest.”
-Multispecies Resilience, special issue of Resilience, forthcoming 2022.
+Multispecies Resilience, special issue of Resilience, vol. 9, no. 3, 2022.

 Arseneault, Jesse.
 “Against Financialization as Freedom: Errant Investments in Kopano Matlwa’s Coconut and Rehad Desai’s Everything Must Fall.”
 ARIEL: A Review of International English Literature, forthcoming 2021.

 Arseneault, Jesse.
 “Foreword: Animal Print.”
 Animal Print, special issue of graduate journal Insight, vol. 1, 2018.

 Arseneault, Jesse.
 “On Canicide and Concern: Species Sovereignty in Western Accounts of Rwanda’s Genocide.”
 The Global Animal, special issue of ESC: English Studies in Canada, vol. 39, no. 1, 2013, pp.125-147.

 Arseneault, Jesse.
 “Queer Desire and the Men of the Nation: Reading Race and Masculinity in John Greyson’s Proteus.”
 Safundi: The Journal of South African and American Studies, vol. 10, no. 1, 2013, pp. 1-22.